Lower Falls (Yarmouth, Maine): Main Street

 The post office until around 1905.
 The first postmaster was Payne Elwell (1744–1820) in 1793.
 (He lived in the building that is now 162 Main Street, which stands on the former site of the Knights of Pythias Hall, Westcustogo Lodge, No. 33) He was succeeded in 1803 by Samuel P. Russell, David Drinkwater in 1804, John Hale in 1810, Daniel Mitchell in 1816, James C. Hill in 1834, Jacob G. Loring in 1842 and Reuben Cutter in 1845.
 When the town split occurred, the office name was changed in 1852 to Yarmouth from North Yarmouth.
 Reuben Cutter resumed the role, and was followed by Otis Briggs Pratt in 1861 and Nicholas Drinkwater in 1866.
 Lucy V. Groves was appointed in 1868, becoming the first woman named or elected to an official position in the town of Yarmouth.
 Lucy Q. Cutter succeeded her in 1887, Melville C. Merrill in 1898, Frank Howard Drinkwater in 1911, Frank O. Wellcome in 1914 and Ernest C. Libby in 1936.

 Cornelius Shaw's Cash Market (1899).
 The plural version, Shaws', appeared on the sign, indicating it was a family business.

 At today's 91 Main Street is the former Captain Thomas Chase Store, built around 1819.
 Between 1895 and 1929 it was Leon Doughty's stove and hardware store, L.A.
 Doughty & Co.
 It is now Snip 'N Clip Hair Designs, still with the windows that were installed in 1932.
 Doughty moved across the street, into the building to be later occupied by L. R. Doherty's hardware store, Barbour's and Goffs, when his business expanded.

 William H. Freeman's hairdressing salon (located above Doughty's before its move).
 Freeman lived on Lafayette Street.
 He had at least two children: William and Jennie.

 Cyrus Curtis' Saturday Evening Post publishers.

-The millinery shop of Susan Kinghorn (located at the eastern corner of Main and Portland Streets in the building now occupied by Rosemont Market); between 1942 and 1953 [Harold B.] Allen's Variety Store, then Daken's, Romie's, Lindahl's, Donatelli's Pizza, Denucci's Pizza (briefly) and Connor's.
+The millinery shop of Susan Kinghorn (located at the eastern corner of Main and Portland Streets); between 1942 and 1953 [Harold B.] Allen's Variety Store, then Daken's, Romie's, Lindahl's, Donatelli's Pizza, Denucci's Pizza (briefly) and Connor's.
+Rosemont Market occupied the building for around twenty years, before moving across Portland Street in 2026.

-Elder Rufus York's general store, located in the brick building now occupied by FIORE at 108 Main Street, on the western corner of the Portland Street intersection.
+Elder Rufus York's general store, located in the brick building now occupied by Rosemont Market at 108 Main Street, on the western corner of the Portland Street intersection.
 York ran the store with his wife, Zoa.

 In 1874, the Lower Falls near the harbor was crowded with the homes of sea captains, merchants and shipbuilders.

 An ornate, circular horse trough resembling a water fountain existed at the intersection of Main and Portland Streets in the early 1900s; it now stands behind the Merrill Memorial Library.

 The parsonage for the Universalist church was the brick building at 89 Main Street, now occupied by Plumb-It, et al., to the east of Snip 'N Clip.
 It was built around 1845 by Bradbury True, whose sons owned the neighboring houses.

 95 Main Street, a high-style Italianate, is now owned by the First Universalist Church.